-In March 2012, the Company acquired an approximately 75,425 square foot, free-standing, three-story office building, located in Corona, CA, including the real property thereunder and improvements thereon (the "March 2012 Property"), which the Company has not occupied, as well as additional parking spaces, for a total purchase price of \$9.7 million.
+In March 2012, the Company acquired an approximately 75,425 square foot, free-standing, three-story office building located in Corona, CA, including the real property thereunder and improvements thereon (the "March 2012 Property") as well as additional parking spaces, for a total purchase price of \$9.7 million.
+The Company did not occupy or make improvements to the March 2012 Property.
+In June 2013, the Company completed the sale of the March 2012 Property, resulting in a net loss of \$0.03 million, inclusive of broker commissions and closing costs.

 In October 2012, the Company acquired an approximately 141,000 square foot, free-standing, six-story office building, including the real property thereunder and improvements thereon, located in Corona, CA (the "October 2012 Property") adjacent to the March 2012 Property, for a purchase price of \$18.8 million.
-The Company intends to complete the necessary improvements to the October 2012 Property and occupy the building as the Company's new corporate headquarters in the third quarter of 2013.
-The October 2012 Property should more effectively address the future growth needs of the Company, compared to the March 2012 Property.
-In December 2012, the Company commenced marketing efforts to sell the March 2012 Property.
+The Company has substantially completed the necessary improvements to the October 2012 Property and is scheduled to occupy the building as the Company's new corporate headquarters commencing in August 2013.